Custom Home ArchitectsRand Soellner ArchitectLuxury Residential Architects

 These magnificent outdoor living areas overlook Lake Toxaway and the Blue Ridge Mountains.
 These Lake Toxaway architects programmed the spaces of this incredible home to take advantage of the lake and mountain views.

 (C)Copyright 2004-9 Rand Soellner, All Rights Reserved Worldwide.
-Eagle Mountain Aerie designed by Lake Toxaway architects Rand Soellner Architect, Lake Toxaway, NC.
+Eagle Mountain Aerie designed by Lake Toxaway architect Rand Soellner Architect, Lake Toxaway, NC.

 (C)Copyright 2004-9 Rand Soellner, All Rights Reserved Worldwide.
-Eagle Mountain Aerie designed by Mountain Lodge Architects Rand Soellner Architect, Lake Toxaway, NC.
+Eagle Mountain Aerie designed by Mountain Lodge Architect Rand Soellner Architect, Lake Toxaway, NC.

 Lake Toxaway Architects Create Majestic Lodge Style Home in Lake Toxaway Estates.

-This home is for a discerning family from Florida who wanted a special “heritage” home that will remain in the family for centuries.
-Impressed with the Falcon Cliff Lodge, this home is about twice as large, with 5,600+ heated square feet and about 8,000 gross sf.
+This custom home is for a discerning family from Florida who wanted a special “heritage” home that will remain in the family for centuries.
+Impressed with the Falcon Cliff Lodge, this Lake Toxaway custom home is about twice as large, with 5,600+ heated square feet and about 8,000 gross sf.
 Large log posts support the rear porches and commanding front porte-cochere.
 Large rock masonry clads the historic battered (sloping) column pedestals.
 Acid-washed faux-slate concrete roof tiles with copper flashings should protect the roof for hundreds of years.
-The Lake Toxaway architects worked hard to create a special residential masterpiece for these clients.
+The Lake Toxaway architect worked hard to create a special residential masterpiece for these clients.

-This mountan lodge architectural firm works daily in the Carolinas as: Cashiers NC architects, Lake Toxaway architects and as a home architectural firm in other locations throughout the Country and World.
+This mountan lodge architectural firm works daily in the Carolinas as a: Cashiers NC architect, Lake Toxaway architect and as a custom home architectural firm in other locations throughout the Country and World.
 Please click here: mountain homes architect for more information on this unique house designer.

-tags for Social Media: Lake Toxaway architects, mountain lodge design, Cashiers NC architects, Glenville residential design, Highlands NC architect, Brevard NC architecture, Hendersonville NC architect, Seneca SC architects, timber frame, post and beam, castle, mansion, log home, lisbon, portugal, jackson hole, san franciso.
+tags: Lake Toxaway, mountain lodge design, Cashiers NC, Glenville residential design, Highlands NC architect, Brevard NC architecture, Hendersonville NC, custom, luxury residential, Seneca SC, timber frame, post and beam, castle, mansion,